MicrosoftDocs/fabric-docs/docs/admin/service-admin-access-usage.md

 # Find users who have signed in

-If you're an admin for your organization, and want to see who has signed in to Fabric, use [Microsoft Entra access and usage reports](/azure/active-directory/reports-monitoring/concept-sign-ins), which are also known as the sign-in logs.
+If you're an admin for your organization, and want to see who has signed into Fabric, use [Microsoft Entra access and usage reports](/entra/identity/monitoring-health/concept-sign-ins), which are also known as the sign-in logs.

 > [!NOTE]
 > The *Sign-in logs* report provides useful information, but it doesn't identify the type of license for each user.
 Use the Microsoft 365 admin center to view licenses.